immcsorley/immcsorley/README.md

 ![](https://acegif.com/wp-content/uploads/2021/4fh5wi/welcome-16.gif)

-## Hello Everyone!
+## Hi 👋, I'm Isaac McSorley
-- I am Isaac McSorley.
-I am from Southeast Iowa and currently live in Iowa City, IA
+- I am from Southeast Iowa and currently live in Iowa City, IA
 - I am currently pursuing a Master of Business Analytics degree at the University of Iowa
 - I am interested in anything analytics, tech, machine learning, or data science related!
 I also love hunting, golfing, and anything outdoors!
 - I have experience in both analytics and in finance.
 I worked on the product analytics team at HNI Corporation and am currently working on the product finance team at JP Morgan Chase.
 I also am a student intern for the college of nursing helping them design and implement a new database during the school year.